oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 ```
 :::

-[The client MAY specify the]{#sec_AdvertisingAvailableOperationswithin}
-`continue-on-error` preference, in which case the service MAY continue
+The client MAY specify the `continue-on-error` preference, in which case
-processing actions after a failure.
-In this case, the service MUST,
+the service MAY continue processing actions after a failure.
+In this
-regardless of the `return` preference, return a response containing at
+case, the service MUST, regardless of the `return` preference, return a
-least the members identified by the request for which the action failed.
+response containing at least the members identified by the request for
+which the action failed.
 Such members MUST be annotated with term
 `Core.DataModificationException` with a `failedOperation` value of
 `invoke`.